Natural soap bars are good for you but what is the history behind them?

 By the 1800s the British government had installed a ‘soap tax’ making it only affordable by the well-to-do.
 The authorities closely monitored its production and made sure that those making it were doing so in line with the law.
 Thankfully this law was done away with and by the end of the century, soap was available for all.

 From that moment until recent years, the world of soap was dominated by large-scale manufacturers creating soap in large factories and using artificial fragrances to scent it.
 Thankfully now it has becoming increasingly popular to buy and use artisan natural soaps, made in small batches and brimming with delicious natural, organic, vegan, cruelty free and chemical free ingredients.
+Also, there are many different natural soap bars that are designed for a particular purpose.
+For example natural facial cleansing soap bars; which remove dirt, tighten pores and brighten the skin, natural hand & body soap bars, vegan shaving soap bars, and even eco soap on a rope; which are perfect for use in the shower.

 Check out our divine eco range of handmade, eco, zero waste, plastic-free, natural, vegetarian (no animal fat!), vegan, cruelty free, chemical free and natural soap bars here!